HL7/fhir-security-label-ds4p/input/pagecontent/inline.md

 Inline security labels are defined to enable recording a security label on a portion of a FHIR resource via an extension (`extension-inline-sec-label`).
 This extension can appear on any element of a resource where an extension is allowed, so, it provides a powerful mechanism to assign security labels at the sub-resources level and at various levels of granularity.

 Processing inline labels is more computationally costly for the resource consumer since, instead of simply looking at `Resource.meta.security`, it has to parse and scan the entire resource to look for inline security labels.
-To assist consumers in this process, another extension (`extension-has-inline-sec-label`) has been defined to indicate whether a resource contains inline security labels.
-This extension has a fixed place (in `Resource.meta`).
-Security labeling service must include this extension on any resource containing inline labels.
-The consumer of a resource can look for this extension before invoking a deep inspection of the resource for inline security labels.
+To assist consumers in this process, a code (`HAS-INLINE-SEC-LABELS`) has been defined to indicate whether a resource contains inline security labels.
+Security labeling service must include this code at the resource level (`meta.security`) on any resource containing inline labels.
+The consumer of a resource can look for this code before invoking a deep inspection of the resource for inline security labels.

 As shown in the example below, in case where multiple labels are applicable to the same portion of the resource, these labels are modeled with recurring instances of the extension (in the form of an extension array in JSON or repeated elements in XML).